skip to Main Content

 A rubber broom attracts dog fur and hair instead of spreading it around the house.

-When it comes to cleaning up after pets, not all tools were created equal.
+When cleaning up after pets, not all tools were created equal.
 Even the broom you choose could make a huge difference.
 A rubber broom like this one attracts pet hair and can be used on carpets in addition to floors.
 It also has a squeegee that’s great for cleaning up liquids.
 It’s easy to keep the broom itself clean too since you can just rinse it off in the sink before you put it away.

 BISSELL Icon PetEdge Vacuum for cleaning up dog shedding hair